inside.ewu.edu

 Admission to the SSW MSW Programs is dependent on application materials submitted during the regular application cycle for the program.
 The Council on Social Work Education (CSWE) sets the standards for social work education in the U.S. These standards along with the EWU Graduate Programs policies, and the SSW policies set the foundation for the admission criteria.

 A GRE examination is not required for admission to the MSW programs (SSW policy).
-Previous life or work experience cannot be substituted for course credit (CSWE standard).
+Previous life or work experience cannot be substituted for course credit (EWU policy and CSWE standard).
 Previous coursework used towards an earned undergraduate degree cannot be used towards the MSW (EWU policy) with the exception of a BASW/BSW degree.
 When necessary, the EWU Graduate Programs policy allows graduate students to complete their graduate degree over a six year period.
-Previous MSW Program credits from EWU or another CSWE accredited MSW Program may be reviewed for potential credit in the EWU MSW Program if earned within the past six years.
+Previous MSW Program credits from EWU or another CSWE accredited MSW Program may be reviewed for potential credit in the EWU MSW Program.
 Contact the Graduate Program Director at MSW@ewu.edu with questions about admission criteria.

 Admission Requirements Specific to Standard MSW Program

-- successful completion of a bachelor’s degree from an accredited college or university; and,
+1. Successful completion of a bachelor’s degree from an accredited college or university.

-- completion of the EWU Graduate Application, payment of the application fee, submission of letters of recommendation, submission of a current resume and the Social Work required essays; and
+3. Completion of the EWU Graduate Application, payment of the application fee, and submission of Social Work required materials.

-- if an International Student, meets the EWU requirements for an International Graduate Application.
+4. If an International Student, meet the EWU requirements for an International Graduate Application.

 Admission Requirements Specific to Advanced Standing MSW Program